Marketing Traps: How Advertisers Use Psychology to Sway

 Real life example: Years ago, I accompanied a friend to the grocery store.
 In the dairy section, she grabbed a jug of whole milk.
 I knew she wanted to lose weight, so I suggested skim.
 Dubious, she expressed concern because it wasn’t “vitamin D-rich.”
 Had she consulted the nutrition facts instead of scanning labels, she would know whole and skim have equal amounts of the vitamin.

-Avoid this marketing tactic trap by reading nutrition facts and ingredients before buying.
-(Sure, those Fruit Loops are made with whole grain, but the first ingredient is sugar!)
+Avoid falling for the health buzzword marketing trap by reading nutrition facts and ingredients before buying.
+(Sure, those Fruit Loops are made with whole grain, but the first ingredient is still sugar!)

 Beware of fast-paced music in a crowded store… it’s a trap!

 Researchers found that consumers’ spending increased as the tempo of the music quickened.
 In addition to spending more, shoppers purchased additional items (instead of opting for fewer products at higher prices).
 Interestingly, this effect was only observable when the store was crowded.

-To avoid this marketing tactic trap, remain aware of your environment when shopping and if possible, go when crowds are thin (or at least wear ear buds).
+To avoid this marketing trap, remain aware of your environment when shopping and if possible, go when crowds are thin (or at least wear ear buds).

 An unconscious fear of dying may lead you to buy more bottled water – and water bottle companies capitalize on it!